-Samra Zafar is an award-winning international speaker, author, scholar, and social entrepreneur who advocates for equity, inclusion, human rights, youth, and life after trauma.
+Samra Zafar is an award-winning international speaker, author, scholar, and social entrepreneur who advocates for equity, inclusion, and human rights.

 Samra Zafar is an award-winning international speaker, bestselling author, and social entrepreneur who advocates for equity, inclusion, and human rights.